In New Mexico HVAC contractors are regulated by the:

 The construction industry is extremely lucrative.
 There will be more and more opportunities for skilled technicians and companies specializing in air conditioning maintenance.

 The key is to take action and follow these steps from beginning to end.
-Check out these blog posts for information on the licensing process for: Louisiana, California, Colorado, Utah, Arizona, and Nevada
+Check out these blog posts for information on the licensing process for: Louisiana, California, Colorado, Georgia, Utah, Arizona, and Nevada

 If you have found this article, be sure to let us know! and check back for more updates in the future on how to get into a contractor license in New Mexico.